Board of Directors

 Dr. Agaliotis is the author of two books (in Greek): Learning Disabilities in Mathematics and Instruction for Students with Learning and Behavior Problems: An Eco-Adaptive Approach.
 Vol. 1: Eco-Adaptive Assessment.
-He is writer and co-producer of the DVD, Contemporary Approaches to the Assessment of Children with Learning Disabilities (in Greek).
-Dr. Agaliotis also served as past editor of Strategies for Successful Learning, an online magazine, and Insights on Learning Disabilities: From Prevailing Theories to Validated Practices, a peer reviewed journal, which are published by Learning Disabilities Worldwide.
+He is a writer and co-producer of the DVD, Contemporary Approaches to the Assessment of Children with Learning Disabilities (in Greek).
+Dr. Agaliotis also served as past editor of Strategies for Successful Learning, an online magazine, and Insights on Learning Disabilities: From Prevailing Theories to Validated Practices, a peer-reviewed journal, which is published by Learning Disabilities Worldwide.

 Ann Marie Leonard-Zabel, Ed.D., ABSNP, NCSP, CCJS-MAC, BCPC, CCJS-MAS, FAPA,